SasView/sasmodels/doc/guide/pd/polydispersity.rst

 Suggested Applications
 ^^^^^^^^^^^^^^^^^^^^^^

-If applying polydispersion to parameters describing particle sizes, consider using the *Lognormal* or *Schulz* distributions.
+If applying polydispersion to parameters describing particle sizes, consider using the `Lognormal Distribution`_ or `Schulz Distribution`_.

-If applying polydispersion to parameters describing interfacial thicknesses or orientations, consider using the *Gaussian* or *Boltzmann* distributions.
+If applying polydispersion to parameters describing interfacial thicknesses or orientations, consider using the `Gaussian Distribution`_ or `Boltzmann Distribution`_.

-If applying polydispersion to parameters describing angles, use the *Uniform* distribution.
+If applying polydispersion to parameters describing angles, use the `Uniform Distribution`_.

-The *Array* distribution provides a very simple means of implementing a user- defined distribution, but without any fittable parameters.
-Greater flexibility is conferred by the *User-defined* distribution.
+The `Array Distribution`_ provides a very simple means of implementing a user-defined distribution, but without any fittable parameters.
+Greater flexibility is conferred by using `User-defined Distributions`_.

 Usage Notes
 ^^^^^^^^^^^